Have some extra time this weekend? Looking for a good movie?

 1. Mother Teresa of Calcutta

-This 2003 film, starring Olivia Hussey, captures the powerful story of St. Teresa of Calcutta.
+This 2003 film, starring Olivia Hussey, captures the powerful story of St. Teresa of Kolkata.
 The movie follows the trials and triumphs of her self-sacrificing journey and, most wonderfully, depicts those key moments in which God intervened for the saint.
 I especially enjoyed this film because it gives a real sense of Mother Teresa as a person — a woman with boundless courage and conviction, unwavering in her mission to serve the poorest of the poor.

 , released in August of 2020, is nothing short of a masterpiece.
 The film is based on the 1917 Marian apparitions to three Portuguese children: Lucia, Jacinta, and Francisco.
 It captures the children’s struggle to be heard and believed as messengers of Mary, all while facing persecution from family, community, and the government.
 My fellow Salt + Light Media co-worker, Jermaine Bagnall, wrote a review